-Developed by a subset team at Namco, with little previous experience, that then went on to work on the Klonoa series, Pac-man 2 came out in 1994 for Sega Genesis and Super Nintendo.
+Developed by a subset team at Namco, with apparently little previous experience, that then went on to work on the Klonoa series, Pac-man 2 came out in 1994 for Sega Genesis and Super Nintendo.
 The developers tried to keep the Pac-man character (or should I say characters, as we’ll see in a minute) relevant by substituting the gameplay from the outdated maze arcade format, with a more console-friendly adventure.
-Pac-man 2 seems to have been inspired by the short lived cartoon series from 1982, rathern than the original arcade title.
+Pac-man 2 seems to have been inspired by the short lived cartoon series from 1982, rather than the original arcade title.

 Spoilers, I guess?

-Basically, the player politely (or less so, sometimes) suggests Pac-man do things, there is no way to order him around.
-Perhaps it is “Majesty of the Pac-man series“, as if Namco had laid an adventure gameplay on top of Little Computer People (or Creatures to name a more recent effort), with a bit of Tamagotchi flair to spice things up.
-But here’s the kick: Pac-man has a temper which acts as a sort of “(mental) health system”, especially because he can go from 1 to 100 quite quickly, even going as far as having an hysterical attack.
+Basically, the player politely (or less so, sometimes) suggests that our man Pac do things and he will decide if he feels like doing it, there is no way to order him around.
+It is possible to define it as the “Majesty of the Pac-man series“, as if Namco had laid an adventure gameplay on top of Little Computer People (or Creatures to name a more recent effort), with a bit of a Tamagotchi flair to spice things up.
+But here’s the design flair: Pac-man has a temper which acts as a sort of (mental) health system.
+Indeed, our main guy can can go from 1 to 100 quite quickly, even going as far as having a complete hysterical breakdown.

 Look at me, getting all philosophical.

 Pac-man 2 was released to mixed reviews, with many critics pointing out that the game seemed to be aimed at kids but, with tedious and complicated gameplay to get to grips with, seemed to fit no-one.
-Namco really missed their chance here, had they pushed hard on the Tamagotchi gameplay, instead of the adventure, they might have had a smash-hit on their hands, bundling in a pac-man tamagotchi to boot.
+Namco really missed their chance here, had they pushed hard on the Tamagotchi/The Sims gameplay, instead of the adventure, they might have had a smash-hit on their hands, bundling in a pac-man tamagotchi to boot.